-A representative architecture for an intelligent information agent that assists the user in accessing a (not agentbased) Organizational Memory, in this case the OntoBroker system, is described in [58].
-The agent relies on an explicit model of the actual business process and uses this knowledge of the work context to determine when information support may be appropriate and what information may be useful in that context.
+A representative architecture for an intelligent information agent that assists the user in accessing a (not agent-based) Organizational Memory, in this case the OntoBroker system, is described in [77, 73].
+The agent relies on an explicit model of the business process the user is engaged with and uses this knowledge of the work context to determine when information support may be appropriate and what information may be useful in that context.